A Reflection by Dick Sobsey

 As far as I was concerned, that was it.
 Now there was no way that we would do the presentation, but Sandra would not hear of it.
 She was determined to have her surgery start chemotherapy, and fly to Chicago to do the presentation, and so, that is exactly what we did.

 Normally, I would be disappointed to find out that our presentation had been assigned to 8 AM Saturday morning.
 It pretty much guarantees an empty room.
 There already had been two full days of presentations, and it was a safe bet that most conference goers are content to sleep in.
 This time, however, I was actually hoping for an empty room because I was not sure we could go through with it.
 When Saturday morning rolled around, however, I was shocked to find that the session was packed.

 I guess in some ways it was a disaster, but in another way it wasn’t.
 After talking to some of the people who showed up that day, I realized how many of them showed up because they had lost children of their own.
+Coincidentally, that is exactly the point of the Buddhist parable of the Mustard Seed for which we had named this presentation— that everyone’s life is touched with tragedy, and that is okay.
 I don’t think we said anything profound, and I am not sure how much of our message really got across, but sometimes tears are better than words.